THE SHORT BIO

 Later, in Shanghai, I met my shi-fu (mentor or Master), Shih Hong-e (施鴻鄂), an operatic tenor of strength, subtlety and taste.
 He and his wife, Zhu Feng-bo 朱風博, Zhou En-lai’s favored soprano, asked me to sing on Chinese TV.
 I performed many times to a viewing audience of 35 million.

-As we built up a repetoire of several hundred arrangements, I kept hearing a strange music in my head.
+As Tony and I built up a repetoire of several hundred arrangements, I kept hearing a strange music in my head.
 Using the LOVE guitar Kevin Muiderman built for me, I wrote and recorded the album Fire and Fall Back for solo acoustic guitar and voice, and played these original songs at the New Jersey Folk Festival, the Cape May Festival, Wounded Warriors Project, the Sidewalk Cafe in NYC, among other venues.
 The music and its lyrics are unusual, abstract, beautiful and not readily comprehended.
 In the UK, Germany and Israel, the reception, at least in plays, has far exceeded that of the U.S. It is personal poetry sung in a troubadour style, Believe it or not, it is heavily influenced by Taiwanese pop music of the 1990s.